-Jennifer Lopez and Ben Affleck were married in Las Vegas over the weekend.
+Jennifer Lopez and Ben Affleck were married in Las Vegas in 2022.
 Lopez wore two dresses for the occasion.
 The first was a classic floor-length white gown with a high neckline which she wore in one of her movies, according to Lopez's website.

 “I’ve had this dress for so many years, and I’ve just been saving it, saving it, saving it, and now I’m wearing it on my wedding day,” Lopez wrote, not specifying the film.

 For the ceremony, Lopez changed into a Zuhair Murad gown with a veil and off-the-shoulder sleeves.
 Murad also designed Lopez's beaded gown from the movie "Marry Me."
 Affleck joined her at the premiere of that music-filled rom-com.

 The question is, which old movie is the first dress from?
 Lopez, who is a prolific actor in addition to being a recording artist and performer, has worn many wedding dresses in movies over the years.

 Some of the best J. Lo movies also happen be romantic movies about weddings, like the recent movie "Marry Me" and the classic "The Wedding Planner."
 Lopez, 53, also stars in the 2023 movie "Shotgun Wedding."

 So, yes: Her filmography has an undeniable nuptial theme.
 Fittingly, she also starred in a movie alongside her now-husband, Affleck — though "Gigli" doesn't have a wedding scene.
 The stars announced their second engagement in April 2022 nearly 20 years after their first engagement in 2002.

 Mary Fiore, Lopez's character in this classic, may have been an unintentional trendsetter.
 A wedding planner, Mary does what she advises her clients never to do: Marries the wrong guy.
 At her father's urging, she weds a childhood friend, Mossimo (don't worry — the right guy isn't far behind).